Teque5/caf_cookoff/README.md

 * `numba` uses `@numba.njit` with type hinting.
 * rust was not able to crosscompile the nightly bench for `aarch64` (armv8).
 * go was not able to crosscompile fftw bindings for `aarch64` (armv8).
-* go without goroutines had to explicitly specify GOMAXPROCS=1 on the W-3125 (and only the W-3125).
-  Failing to specify a single thread caused weird scheduling, leading to up to *3x slower performance*.
+* go without goroutines had to explicitly specify GOMAXPROCS=1.
+Failing to specify this for single threaded benchmarks caused weird scheduling, leading to up to *3x slower performance*.
-  This is particularly bizzare, as all x86 machines were running Ubuntu 18.04 with the same Go version.
 * A multithreaded FFTW implementation was not attempted in Rust.
 Unlike RustFFT, the FFTW wrapper wasn't very explicit about how it handled atomic operations, if at all.